 The SARB’s efforts are focused on enhancing the existing SAMOS and SADC-RTGS systems to maintain their operational stability and reliability during the transition period, while new and improved systems are being built for the future.

 The NPU will cater for a broader range of payments service providers such as banks, fintechs and non-bank entities, enabling interoperability between participants in the domestic payment environment.
-Additionally, it will manage fast or real-time payment rails as well as the clearing and settlement systems essential for payments.
+Additionally, it will manage fast or real-time payment rails as well as the clearing and settlement of systems essential for payments.

 The SARB, in collaboration with the payments industry, is set to develop four core transactional systems – a new domestic and a regional RTGS system, a fast payment system and an alternative payments messaging network system.